Parv Bancil

 Parv Bancil (7 February 1967 – 1 April 2017) was a British-Asian playwright and actor.

 Life and career

-Parveen Singh Bancil was born in Moshi, Tanzania, in 1967 into a Sikh family, the son of Sohan Singh Bancil and Amrit (Arjan) Kaur Bancil.
+Parveen Singh Bancil was born in Moshi, Tanzania, in 1967 into an Indian Sikh family, the son of Sohan Singh Bancil and Amrit (Arjan) Kaur Bancil.
 He was the grandson of Sardar Jogindar Singh Bancil of JS Bancil Building Contractors of Moshi, Tanzania.
 His maternal grandfather was Sardar Jawala Singh of Messrs Milkha Singh and Jawala Singh Building Contractors and Saw Millers, of Arusha Tanzania.
 The family moved to London in 1968, where his mother died when he was two years old.
 He grew up in Hounslow, leaving school at the age of 15.
 He began writing plays in 1985.

 HAC period

 In 1986, aged 19, Bancil joined Hounslow Arts Co-op.
 One of four professional British Asian theatre companies at the time, HAC was the only one to be telling stories from a second-generation British Asian perspective.
 While most were writing about partition, or leaving their homeland, Parv Bancil was writing about his world, and tackling issues that were affecting British Asian youth, such as gang culture, drugs, crime and identity.
 Bancil's first play, co-written with Ravinder Gill, was Curse Of The Dead Dog (1986).
 It portrays three young Asian men who while away their time drinking beer.
 Their effort to set up a sound system for a benefit gig is sabotaged by the local Southall gang.
 The play was followed by How's Your Skull Does It Fit (1987), Kings (1988) and Bad Company (1989).
 Bancil gained a reputation as a dynamic, uncompromising and controversial writer.
 He also acted in many plays, was the founder member of One Nation Under A Groove Innit (an umbrella organization that produced comedy), was one half of a comic double act called The Khrai Twins, based on two bumbling drunken Southall gangsters, and a member of a comedy trio called the Sycophantic Sponge Bunch.
 He was also part of a spoof rock band called The Dead Jalebies.
 Formed in 1987, they toured nationally and opened for Asian Dub Foundation in 1991 at the Camden Underworld.
 They also supported the Voodoo Queens band in 1993.